Chalcanthum

 In alchemy, chalcanthum, also called chalcanth or calcanthum, was a term used for the compound blue vitriol (CuSO_{4}), and the ink made from it.
-The term was also applied to red vitriol (a native sulfate of cobalt), and to green vitriol (ferrous sulfate).
+The term was also applied to green vitriol (ferrous sulfate).

 Some maintained calcanthum to be the same thing as colcothar, while others believed it was simply vitriol (sulfuric acid).

+The term "vitriol rubified" (Latin: reddened vitriol) refers to the reddish iron oxide residue (colcothar) left after heating green vitriol, and should not be confused with "red vitriol," a distinct mineral (native cobalt sulfate).